AlexLaforge/jquery-rss-feeder/README.md

 ####Feed Informer Template
 ----------------------------------------------

-Widget template code for the you will need at feed informer.
-Just create your own custom widget and save it.
-It will create the correct code for the ASP code I am using above.
-You can use this for any RSS feed.
+Here is the custom widget template code you need for Feed Informer.
+Just create your own custom widget, put this template in the Header, Per-Item and Footer and save it.
+It will create the HTML code for the ASP code I am using above.
+Feel free to hit preview to see the actually output.
+You can use this same custome widget code for any RSS feed.

 Header Template: